Southampton University Air Squadron: Structure

 While SUAS is generally operated informally, a command structure does exist.
 The Commanding Officer (OC SUAS) has overall responsibility, supported by the Adjutant who oversees administrative tasks and is supported by office staff.
-The student body has a Senior Student, usually an Acting Pilot Officer (APO) who essentially heads up the student body, and aside from the extra commitment organising activities, he or she acts as a liaison to the permanent staff.
+The student body has a Senior Student, usually an Acting Pilot Officer (APO) who essentially heads up the student body, and aside from the extra commitment organising activities, acts as a liaison to the permanent staff.
 The Senior Student is supported by a Deputy Senior Student and three Flight Commanders, again APOs, who oversee the three student flights and participate in the running of the squadron.

 They are assisted by an executive committee which is chosen from the student body each year.
 Positions include Adventurous Training Executive, University Services Units Liaison Executive, Reservist Liaison Executive, MT Executive, Airfield Executive, Sports Executive, Computing and Information Systems Executive, Charity Executive, Engagements and PR (Public Relations) and Force Development Executive.
 There is a Mess Secretary who records the minutes of Executive Committee meetings and assists the Mess Committee.
 A Mess Committee is ratified by the student body each year: positions include Entertainments, Bar, Shop and Digital Media.